 Study on Mobile Phone Use While Driving

-Six teens ages 16-19 die per day and hundreds more are injured in auto accidents, according to the Centers for Disease Control.
+Texting and driving statistics show that six teens ages 16-19 die per day and hundreds more are injured in auto accidents, according to the Centers for Disease Control.
 Nine people in the U.S. die per day, on average, as a result of distracted driving.
 And an American Automobile Association Foundation for Traffic Safety study used in-car cameras to determine that 60 percent of teen driving accidents were the result of distracted driving, but that’s not all: there’s further evidence that the problem with teen cell phone use while driving is significant.

 As the least experienced drivers, teens are likely to make errors behind the wheel when they are distracted.
 That’s why a majority of states have laws that limit teen driving to certain hours, may prohibit junior operators from driving with friends in the car, and often ban cell phone use by young drivers.
 More than three dozen states also limit or prohibit hand-held phone use by all drivers because they are documented as hazardous for any driver to use.

 Learning Through Imitation